-Girls report more harassment amid rise in US cyberbullying
+Girls are bearing the brunt of a rise in US cyberbullying

 “There’s just some pressure in that competitive atmosphere that is all about attention,” Whalen said.
 “This social media acceptance — it just makes sense to me that it’s more predominant amongst girls.”

-Many school systems that once had a hands-off approach to dealing with off-campus student behavior are now making rules around cyberbullying, outlining punishments such as suspension or expulsion, according to Bryan Joffe, director of education and youth development at AASA, a national school superintendents association.
+Many school systems that once had a hands-off approach to dealing with off-campus student behavior are now making cyberbullying rules, outlining punishments such as suspension or expulsion, according to Bryan Joffe, director of education and youth development at AASA, a national school superintendents association.

 That change partly came along with broader cyberbullying laws, which have been adopted in states like Texas and California in recent years.